Deep Work

 3. The owners.
 These are people with capital to invest in new technologies.

-To become either number 1 or 2, we need the ability to to (1) quickly master hard things and (2) produce high quality output.
+To become the first or the second group, we need the ability to to (1) quickly master hard things and (2) produce high quality output.
 For example, to become an elite level programmer, one has to master the software development process, from analysis to development and maintenance (quickly master hard things).
 And based on these skills, they must produce a good-quality software (produce high quality output).
 These abilities can only be achieved with deep work.

 Is deep work exhaustive?
 Yes.
 Is it worth it?
 Absolutely.
 Deep work won’t only reward us economically, but it will give us a sense of satisfaction and make us feel better about ourselves.
 Our brain sole job is to think, and it is excellent at that.
 Unfortunately, it likes to steer to negative direction, overthinking certain things, and making us feel anxious out of no reason, just like the saying of Seneca: